-We recognise that in order to support our vision for children to flourish we need to promote pro social behaviour whilst managing antisocial behaviour.
+We recognise that in order to support our vision for children to flourish under God's word we need to promote pro social behaviour whilst managing antisocial behaviour.
 To flourish students will be given the following opportunities to learn what pro social behaviour is and how it supports students to succeed.
 In teaching our students the following methods will be used by the school: